 1. Stop wearing contact lenses

 One of the first key steps in stye treatment is removing possible irritants in the eye area.
-Contact lenses and contact solutions can cause further irritation or dryness in the eyes, in turn creating a bigger problem for the stye and prolonging the healing time.
+Contact lenses and contact solutions can cause further irritation or dryness in the eyes, increasing discomfort and postponing the healing time.

 Wear eyeglasses instead of contacts until the stye has healed to give the area room to breathe and avoid spreading bacteria.
-Once the stye has cleared, be sure to wear a fresh pair of contact lenses.
+Once the stye has cleared, be sure to wear a fresh pair of contact lenses to avoid reinfection.

 2. Clean the area (and keep it clean)

-A stye needs to be cared for in a clean environment in order to heal properly.
+The area around the stye needs to be kept clean in order to heal properly.
 It is important to clean the area with products that are safe and mild enough to use in the eye area, such as:

 Mild, hypoallergenic soap